zenformality/rustymusty/README.md

 # rustymusty

-a simple search engine page. pick google or duckduckgo from the dropdown and search.
+a simple search engine page. type a query, pick google or duckduckgo from the dropdown, and hit enter or click the arrow to search. searches open in a new tab.

+recent searches are saved in your browser (localStorage) so you can quickly re-search something.

 ## stack